 · We will offer over-the-phone support and advice to our Day Therapy patients, instead of bringing patients and family members into the Hospice.
 We’ll phone all new referrals and current patients.

-We are now offering Day Therapy virtual sessions for chat and conversation, with a different theme each time.
+We are now also offering Day Therapy virtual sessions for themed reminiscing, conversation and exercise.
 These sessions are also open to those who were attending our well-being drop-in on Tuesdays.

 · We will offer over-the-phone Home Visiting service support, instead of a member of the team or a volunteer visiting you in your home.